WellthCare

 3. Require Proof, Not Promises

 The best partners have a mechanics-based path to value.
-They should offer a zero-risk entry point, like a front-end benefit that employees use first, allowing real behavior to generate data.
-Then, after a period of engagement, they must provide a proprietary analysis-a “Readiness Index”-using your actual data to show concrete, proven next steps for savings in pharmacy, Medicare transitions, or self-funding.
+They should offer a zero-risk entry point—a front-end benefit employees use first, generating real data from real behavior.
+Then, after a period of engagement, they provide a proprietary analysis, a “Readiness Index”, using your actual data to show concrete, proven next steps for savings in pharmacy, Medicare transitions, or self-funding.

 4. Treat Compliance as The Infrastructure

-In a system that automates funding based on health actions, compliance isn’t a feature-it’s the core infrastructure.
+When you automate funding based on health actions, compliance isn't just a feature—it's the whole infrastructure.
 Drill into their automated, audit-grade recordkeeping.
 How do they verify preventive actions using standardized codes?
-How do they ensure ERISA, HIPAA, and IRS compliance isn’t an afterthought?
+How do they ensure ERISA, HIPAA, and IRS compliance isn't an afterthought?
 This robust architecture is their moat and your fiduciary safety net.
+WellthCare delivers exactly that: automated verification of preventive care using standardized codes, clinician-reviewed plans of care, and audit-grade recordkeeping under ERISA, HIPAA, and IRS frameworks, supported by formal legal opinions.

 5. Assess Their Vision, Not Just Their Product

-Are they merely selling a slightly better mousetrap, or are they defining a new category?
-Partners leading the “Health-to-Wealth” movement are working to make “healthcare that pays you back” a standard expectation.
-Aligning with a category creator gives you access to a forward-looking roadmap and positions your company as an innovator, not just a purchaser.
+Are they selling a slightly better mousetrap, or defining a new category?
+Partners leading the “Health-to-Wealth” movement aim to make “healthcare that pays you back” a standard expectation.
+Aligning with a category creator gets you a forward-looking roadmap and positions your company as an innovator, not just a purchaser.

 Your Action Plan for a Smarter Choice